Cordillera Azul National Park

 Cordillera Azul National Park (Parque Nacional Cordillera Azul) is a protected area in Peru.
 It protects part of the Ucayali moist forests ecoregion.

 History

 In 1963, the Biavo-Cordillera Azul National Forest was established, spanning 2,178,000 hectares.
-In 1997, this area is declared as a forest for timber production, leaving it open to logging operations.
-However, in 1999, Red Ambiental Peruana (an alliance of several NGOs) and COPRI (the authority for rights for timber exploitation) conduct research in the area and agree to protect the northern part of the forest due to its high biodiversity.
-In 2000, the Cordillera Azul Reserved Zone is established on the mountainous part of the national forest, and a team from the Field Museum begins an assessment of the biodiversity in the area.
-Based on such assessment, the Peruvian Ministry of Agriculture recommends the area is protected as a national park.
+In 1997, this area was declared as a forest for timber production, leaving it open to logging operations.
+However, in 1999, Red Ambiental Peruana (an alliance of several NGOs) and COPRI (the authority for rights for timber exploitation) conducted research in the area and agreed to protect the northern part of the forest due to its high biodiversity.
+In 2000, the Cordillera Azul Reserved Zone was established in the mountainous region of the national forest, and a team from the Field Museum carried out an assessment of the biodiversity in the area.
+Based on this assessment, the Peruvian Ministry of Agriculture recommended that the area be protected as a national park.
 The Cordillera Azul National Park was established in 2001 during the tenure of president Valentín Paniagua.